scorpido74/azure-docs.nl-nl/articles/azure-resource-manager/resource-manager-tutorial-use-key-vault.md

 ## <a name="next-steps"></a>Volgende stappen

-In deze zelf studie hebt u een geheim van uw Azure-sleutel kluis opgehaald.
-Vervolgens hebt u het geheim gebruikt in de implementatie van uw sjabloon.
+In this tutorial, you retrieved a secret from your Azure key vault.
+You then used the secret in your template deployment.
 Voor meer informatie over het maken van gekoppelde sjablonen ziet u:

 > [!div class="nextstepaction"]
 > [Gekoppelde sjablonen maken](./resource-manager-tutorial-create-linked-templates.md)